 TCM: We get that question about what keeps the camper on with regular truck campers all the time and like to joke, “Chewing gum and gravity”.
 You should see the looks we get before we show them the tie-downs and turnbuckles.
 I hope we can catch up with your adventures down the road and learn more about what it’s like to use a flatbed truck camper in practice.

-Dick: We highly recommend looking into flatbed truck campers.
+Dick: We highly recommend looking into a flatbed truck camper.
 We love our American Hero.

 Truck: 2012 Chevy Silverado 3500, crew cab, dual rear wheel, long bed, 4×4, gas